 66. PROBLEM SOLVING The profit P (in millions of dollars) for a T-shirt manufacturer can be modeled by $P = -x^3 + 4x^2 + x$, where x is the number (in millions) of T-shirts produced.
-Currently the company produces 4 million of \$4 million.
+Currently the company produces 4 million T-shirts and makes a profit of \$4 million.
 What lesser number of T-shirts could the company produce and still make the same profit?